 Beta-rhizobia, specifically members of the genus Rhizobium, play a crucial role in sustainable agriculture along with soil fertility enhancement (4).
-They are primarily recognized for their capability to form symbiotic relations with leguminous plants, fixing N_2 into forms usable by plants (58).
+They are primarily recognized for their capability to form symbiotic relations with leguminous plants, fixing N2 into forms usable by plants (58).
 This Nfixation reduces reliance on chemical fertilizers and helps maintain soil fertility.
 Additionally, Rhizobium species contribute to plant growth through several mechanisms, such as the solubilization of mineral nutrients like phosphorus, potassium, calcium and sulfur, as well as the production of plant growth regulators and biocontrol agents against plant diseases (4, 58).

 Rhizobia improves soil health and productivity, particularly in organic farming systems and demonstrates great promise for enhancing N-fixation in crops beyond just legumes (4).
-Furthermore, rhizobia inoculants provide a costeffective and environmentally friendly alternative to chemical fertilizers, offering a high return on investment (4).

-Furthermore, Rhizobium species exhibit plant growthpromoting characteristics when interacting with non-legume plants, though N-fixation in these cases is limited (58).
+Furthermore, rhizobia inoculants provide a costFurthermore, Rhizobium species exhibit plant growthpromoting characteristics when interacting with non-legume plants, though N-fixation in these cases is limited (58).
 The effectiveness of Rhizobium in enhancing soil fertility and sustainable crop production is influenced by factors such as strain selection, legume genotype, management practices and environmental conditions (59).

-In this mutualistic relationship, rhizobia biologically fixes N_2 by converting it into a plant-usable form, enriching soil nutrient reserves and promoting plant growth and development (59).
+In this mutualistic relationship, rhizobia biologically fixes $N_2$ by converting it into a plant-usable form, enriching soil nutrient reserves and promoting plant growth and development (59).
 For instance, rhizobia synthesizes compounds like lumichrome, riboflavin, gibberellin, cytokinin, and indole-3-acetic acid, which enhance plant growth (60, 61).
 In addition to N-fixation, these compounds improve nutrient availability in the root zone, solubilize and release phosphorus in the soil, enhance plant iron nutrition, chelate heavy metals and act as antimicrobial agents against pathogens.
 These multifunctional roles directly contribute to plant growth and yield enhancement (60, 61).